megvii-research/SSQL-ECCV2022/README.md

 #### Transferring Experiments
 [To be updated]

+## Join Us
+Welcome to be a member (or an intern) of our team if you are interested in Quantization, Pruning, Distillation, Self-Supervised Learning and Model Deployment.
+Please send your resume to sunpeiqin@megvii.com.

 ## Citation
 Please consider citing our work in your publications if it helps your research.
 ```